 These simple organizing tips for school students will help you start the school year on a stress-free start.
 Getting kids organized early in their school year helps to make it a successful year.
 The beginning of the school year is a great time to create an organized system for school papers, but you can implement a system anytime!
 This post contains affiliate links.

 I have worked in the school system for over a decade now and over the years, I have seen a lot of kids in need of some planning and organizing skills.
 I know how tough it can be to keep kids organized as I had two of my own, but helping kids develop good organizing habits early really helps the student be successful.

 Every year at this time, I receive emails from readers wanting more organizing tips for school students, so I am sharing tips that have helped my family stay organized throughout the school year:

 Paper calendars and whiteboard calendars both have advantages.
 Erasable Calendars are great if your calendar changes often and you do not have a lot of tasks to list.
 If you kids are older, an online shared calendar may work as well.

-Create A School Binder
+Create A School Information Binder

 While a lot of information is electronic, some items will need to be paper-based.
 Create a school binder for forms, notices and other important items.
 Download and complete our free Emergency Information form and School Information forms.
 Print out a school calendar for quick access and put any important school dates like Back to School night and Open House in your personal calendar now.

 Have a few supplies on hand at home so you do not have to run out at the last minute.
 Paper, pencils, pens, highlighters, markers, poster board are all good to have on hand.
 Sticky notes, binders and note paper are also good for your home supply.
 Take advantage of the back to school sales and find other uses for school supplies.
 Don’t forget to have extra printer ink.
 Trust me, it seems that the printer will run out at the worst times.

 For younger kids, a simple checklist can really help kids get into a morning routine.
 Things like brushing teeth, preparing backpack and making lunches are perfect items to include at the beginning of the year.
 In a couple of months, these will be habits and they won’t need the checklists.

-While a homework station may seem great, it did not work for us.
+While a homework station may seem great, it honestly did not work for us.
 Instead, it was the living room couch and our dining room table that my kids preferred.
 As long as the kids are able to focus in an area, it is a reasonable place to get homework completed.
 Helping them develop routines will help them develop habits that will stay with them throughout their school career.

 We hope you found these organizing tips for school students helpful!
 If you know someone who could benefit from these tips, please pass this article on.